joeltennant/Jekyll-and-Docker-Compose/README.md

 #### Using this sample

-To start your project using this sample template begin by cloning this repository.
+To start your project using this sample template begin by cloning this repository to your machine.

 To serve up the project:
 1) In project folder run (Linux users may need to use 'sudo'):